The GIST's Guide to Football

 Middle right: This is where you’ll see the players you’ve taken that make up your team!

 Drafting works as a snake.
 What the heck do snakes have to do with sports?
-Let’s say your league has 10 people (it has to be an even number).
+Let’s say your league has 10 people.
 The computer uses an algorithm (#math) to randomly assign you a number from 1-10 and then the order for picking your player will go from person 1 to person 10, then start with person 10 down to person 1, and then repeat, until everyone has filled their rosters.
 So if you’re drafting 8th, 9th or 10th, you should have two picks ready to go cause that snake moves fast.

 How Do You Get Points?